 Each spring, IRS-certified accounting students from the University at Buffalo School of Management provide free tax preparation services to qualifying individuals and families.

-In 2015, more than 200 IRS-certified accounting students from the University at Buffalo School of Management brought $1.28 million back into the Buffalo community through the Volunteer Income Tax Assistance (VITA) program.
-More than $398,000 of the total was a result of the Earned Income Credit, which assists low-income families.
+In 2016, 167 IRS-certified accounting students from the University at Buffalo School of Management brought more than $1 million back into the Buffalo community through the Volunteer Income Tax Assistance (VITA) program.
+More than $311,000 of the total was a result of the Earned Income Credit, which assists low-income families.

 Western New York residents and students are encouraged to take advantage of this free service, which, by IRS estimates, can save taxpayers $100 to $300 in preparation fees.

 This service can be especially valuable to low-income tax filers by helping them apply for earned income tax credits that can provide a needed boost in annual income.
 The tax credits, which can reduce or completely eliminate income taxes by refunding taxes already withheld from wages, can mean as much as $5,028 for a family with two children.

-Over the past eight years, School of Management student volunteers have brought more than $8 million in tax refunds back into the community by preparing nearly 6,400 tax returns.
-More than $1.78 million was from the Earned Income Credit, helping families most in need of support.
+Over the past nine years, School of Management student volunteers have brought more than $9 million in tax refunds back into the community by preparing nearly 7,400 tax returns.
+More than $2 million was from the Earned Income Credit, helping families most in need of support.